 Becoming a Taxi Driver

-Professional taxi and private hire vehicle drivers are responsible for the safety of fare paying passengers and are licenced by Road Transport Licensing Division (RTLD).
-You will need a full driving licence and you must be able to work legally in Northern Ireland
+Professional taxi and private hire vehicle drivers are responsible for the safety of fare paying passengers and are licensed by Road Transport Licensing Division (RTLD).
+You will need a full driving licence and you must be able to work legally in Northern Ireland.

 How to apply